 VALUE OF AND EQUITY IN THE PROPERTY

-- Plaintiff alleges that value of the Property is approximately $[specify value of property], which exceeds the encumbrance[s] on the Property after costs of sale.
+- Plaintiff alleges that value of the Property is approximately $[specify value of property], which exceeds the encumbrance[s] on the Property.

 RIGHT TO PARTITION IS ABSOLUTE